Leveraging College to Change Careers

 As you know, the variables involved in changing career not only affects you but your family as well.
 Changing your career can also directly or indirectly impact those close to you, your friends, your social acquaintances, and those in your community.

 Knowing the challenges and prospective issues with changing careers, this segment of the U.S. population has been growing faster than any other demographic in recent years as the vocational landscape continues to evolve.
-In fact, the reasons for this shift to change careers can vary from city to city and state to state but the macroeconomics point towards a shift in employment needs and influence of automation & technology.
-These needs may be industry-specific (ie. textiles, manufacturing, software, finance) and/or location-based that include varying degrees of influence from demographics, technology, productivity, innovation and a host of other factors.
+In fact, the reasons for this shift to change careers can vary depending on where you live but the macroeconomics point towards a shift in employment needs and influence of both automation & technology.

-Does it make sense to go back to change careers at this point in your life?
+Does it make sense to use education to change careers?

 Like most questions about your future, the answer is a personal decision.
 Depending on your goals, aspirations, and resources it may make sense to find the time and energy to enroll in a college as an adult.
 It is well documented that a college degree has a positive impact on your earning ability compared to those without a college degree.
 In fact, the United States Census Bureau has published a study revealing a person with a bachelor’s degree earns nearly twice what a person with a high school diploma earns.